Selkie: Orkney tales

 The selkie-wife tale had its version for practically every island of Orkney according to W. Traill Dennison.
 In his study, he included a version collected from a resident of North Ronaldsay, in which a "goodman of Wastness", a confirmed bachelor, falls in love with a damsel among the selkie-folk, whose skin he captures.
 She searches the house in his absence, and finds her seal-skin thanks to her youngest daughter who had once seen it being hidden under the roof.

-In "Selkie Wife", a version from Deerness on the Mainland, Orkney, the husband locked away the seal-skin in a sea-kist (chest) and hid the key, but the seal woman is said to have acquiesced to the concealment, saying it was "better tae keep her selkie days oot o' her mind".
+In "Selkie Wife", a version from Deerness on the Mainland, Orkney, the husband locked away the seal-skin in a sea-kist (chest) and hid the key, but the seal woman is said to have adhered willingly to the concealment, saying it was "better tae keep her selkie days oot o' her mind".
 However, when she discovered her skin, she departed hastily leaving her clothes all scattered about.

 A fisherman named Alick supposedly gained a wife by stealing the seal-skin of a selkie, in a tale told by an Orkney skipper.
 The Alick in the tale is given as a good acquaintance of the father of the storyteller, John Heddle of Stromness.

 Shetland tales

-A version of the tale about the mermaid compelled to become wife to a human who steals her seal-skin, localized in Unst, was published by Samuel Hibbert in 1822.
+A version of the tale about the selkie compelled to become wife to a human who steals her seal-skin, localized in Unst, was published by Samuel Hibbert in 1822.
 She already had a husband of her own kind in her case.

 Some stories from Shetland have selkies luring islanders into the sea at midsummer, the lovelorn humans never returning to dry land.

 In Shetland, the sea-folk were believed to revert to human shape and breathed air in the atmosphere in the submarine homeland, but with their sea-dress (seal-skin) they had the ability to transform into seals to make transit from there to the reefs above the sea.
 However, each skin was unique and irreplaceable.

 The shape-shifting nature of selkies within Shetland tradition is detailed in the Scottish ballad The Great Silkie of Sule Skerry:

 I am a man upo' da land;

 I am a selkie i' da sea.